 Meet our Education Director:

-Lissa is also the Education Director for American Coast Children’s Theatre (ACCT), where she has been working since 2015 to build American Coast Theater Company a high-quality, sustainable musical theatre program focused on youth ages 6 and up.
 After debuting Seussical Jr. in just nine days with forty-five students, Lissa worked to add a second camp to ACCT‘s summer series.
 2016 saw growth from 2015’s Seussical into 2016‘s The Jungle Book KIDS and James and the Giant Peach, Jr. With the second camp production, Lissa made it a goal to include adult college interns as the adult roles in the show, with the dual aim of strengthening the intern performer/educator experience and teaching young campers about collaborating across all ages.
-Lissa’s goal for the 2016-17 year was to expand ACCT into after-school musical theatre programming at elementary schools.
-ACCT brought the joys of The Lion King, Jr. and Peter Pan, Jr. into two local schools and achieved that goal.
-The goal for Summer 2017 is not only its two camps, The Aristocats KIDS and Schoolhouse Rock Live!
-Jr., but also to spotlight campers as directors and choreographers, to pave the way for future programming in which we hope to host workshops on devising, puppetry, and more!
-You can follow ACCT at facebook.com/americancoastchildrenstheatre
+Lissa’s aim for the 2016-17 year was to expand ACCT into after-school musical theatre programming at elementary schools.
+ACCT brought the joys of The Lion King, Jr. and Peter Pan, Jr. into two local schools and achieved that aim, and Summer 2017 brought The Aristocats KIDS and Schoolhouse Rock Jr. to the Lyceum stage.
+The 17-18 year included two more after-school musical theatre productions, Seussical Jr. and Madagascar Jr. The start of the 18-19 season, Summer 2018, saw our continued growth with more enrollment opportunities in our biggest summer yet – nearly 120 campers between our two shows, Aladdin KIDS and Alice in Wonderland, Jr. The 18-19 year saw yet another after-school musical booked, with three Vanguard alumni (including two Summer 2018 interns) joining in to helm the creative team.
+We are celebrating about our fifth year, Summer 2019, and invite you to follow ACCT at facebook.com/americancoastchildrenstheatre.